SuperElastix/ElastixModelZoo/models/Par0004/README.md

 Note the following:

-* `NRU' refers to unconstrained nonrigid registration (no penalty terms),
+* `NRU` refers to unconstrained nonrigid registration (no penalty terms),
-* `NRP' refers to nonrigid registration with a rigidity penalty term,
+* `NRP` refers to nonrigid registration with a rigidity penalty term,
 * when only one of the conditions in Eq.
 (8) of the paper is used, the method is referred to as AC, OC, or PC
-* the NRP parameter files are `base' files.
+* the NRP parameter files are `base` files.
 The specific coefficient image needs to be added to these files for each registration separately.
 So you need to fill in:

     (MovingRigidityImageName "/data/patient_t_c.mhd")